-Read copy update (RCU) was introduced [24] as a solution to lock contention and synchronization overhead in readintensive workloads.
-RCU can be used for explicit memory reclamation [23].
-A formal semantics for RCU appears in [14, 15].
+Read copy update (RCU) was introduced [22] as a solution to lock contention and synchronization overhead in read-intensive workloads.
+RCU can be used for explicit memory reclamation [21].
+A formal semantics for RCU appears in [12, 13].

 Relativistic programing is a methodology for concurrent programming using RCU, which does not assume sequentially consistent memory.
 It instructs readers to access items in the data structure in an order that is reverse to the order that updates modify them, but it does not deal with concurrent updates.
-Relativistic programming was employed in a concurrent hash table [28, 29] in which a lock protects each bucket.
-Relativistic programming was also used in a redblack tree [20], which allows only one concurrent writer to the tree, optimistically enforced by transactional memory [18].
-RCU was used in a different way in Bonsai, a balanced tree algorithm [7].
+Relativistic programming was employed in a concurrent hash table [25, 26] in which a lock protects each bucket.
+Relativistic programming was also used in a red-black tree [18], which allows only one concurrent writer to the tree, optimistically enforced by transactional memory [16].
+RCU was used in a different way in Bonsai, a balanced tree algorithm [6].
 Inspired by functional programming, Bonsai never modifies the tree in place, creating instead a new instance for the changed data structure.

-Many concurrent search trees were presented in recent years, several of them using fine-grained locks, e.g., [1, 5, 8, 10].
-The AVL tree of Bronson et al. [5] uses fine-grained locks, and it is partially external and relaxed balanced.
-Other trees are nonblocking, e.g., [4, 6, 11, 13, 21, 25].
-These algorithms typically use compare&swap primitives, and in some cases, even stronger primitives on several shared variables, like multi-word compare&swap [13] or the customized LLX, SCX and VLX primitives [6].
-Both [11, 21] use a similar technique, creating record objects for coordination between updates and inserting them into the updated node using a compare&swap operation.
-A different approach was used in [25], it marks edges instead of nodes, enabling insertion without helping and helping deletions without additional record object.
+Many concurrent search trees were presented in recent years, several of them using fine-grained locks, e.g., [1, 4, 7, 9].
+The AVL tree of Bronson et al. [4] uses fine-grained locks, and it is partially external and relaxed balanced.
+Other trees are nonblocking, e.g., [3, 5, 10, 11, 19, 23].
+These algorithms typically use compare&swap primitives, and in some cases, even stronger primitives on several shared variables, like multi-word compare&swap [11] or the customized LLX, SCX and VLX primitives [5].

-Several of these implementations [6, 4, 8, 10, 11, 25] also provides wait-free contains.
+Several of these implementations [5, 3, 7, 9, 10, 23] also provides wait-free contains.